Skip to Main Content

 Writing a Summary Statement

 A summary statement is a brief description of your resume that highlights certain skills and accomplishments that you believe are most desirable for an employer or industry.
-The summary can be quite impactful if written correctly, and is one way you can help the employer understand what you bring to the position of your professional brand.
+If written correctly, your summary statement can help employers understand what you bring to the position.

-If you choose to write a summary statement, a good place to begin is analyzing your skills and accomplishments and match them to the industry you are trying to obtain a career in.
+If you choose to write a summary statement, a good place to begin is analyzing your skills and accomplishments and matching them to your desired field.
 Decide on your top skills and begin compiling them in a strategic way to make it clear for the reader how and why you would be a great candidate to interview.
-The summary should entice the reader to look further into your experiences.

-The format of the summary statement can either be in paragraph or bulleted format and should be as brief as possible yet still be a well-rounded summation of your top skills and accomplishments.
-You may choose to bold or italicize words to further enhance top skills.
+The format of the summary statement can either be in paragraph or bulleted format and should be a brief, well-rounded summation of your top skills and accomplishments.

 Below are examples of a summary statement in paragraph format:

-Communications professional with 3 years of internship experience in advertising and social media communication seeking a position as a financial analyst at a marketing firm utilizing professional communication, interpersonal and critical thinking skills.
+Communications professional with three years of internship experience in advertising and social media communication seeking a position as a financial analyst at a marketing firm utilizing professional communication, interpersonal, and critical thinking skills.
 Currently pursuing a CFA certification (1 of 3 passed).

 Education